lfr/lfr.github.io/fun/_posts/2021-2-15-higher-order-functions.md

 ## The journey continues 🗺

-This is the first time I write for non-FP programmers, if you exist and are interested in the next article in this series please let me know by liking, commenting or replying to this article's tweet, and until next time, safe journey!
+This is the first time I write for non-FP programmers, if you exist and are interested in the next article in the series please let me know by liking, commenting or replying to this article's tweet, and until next time, safe journey!